 Interest in Smart TV apps is growing, since they are such an interactive way of consuming content.
-To provide high-quality and highly usable Smart TV apps, it’s essential to apply certain rules and QA best practices, because the process of ensuring quality for TV apps is different from the process for other formats.
+To provide high-quality and highly usable Smart TV apps, it’s essential to apply certain rules and best QA services (i.e. TV application testing), because the process of ensuring quality for TV apps is different from the process for other formats.

 How is TV App Testing Different from Other Types of Testing?